KDCodes23/WeatherApp/README.md

 🌤️ Simple Weather App Project
 Welcome to the Simple Weather App!
 This project is part of a journey to build practical web applications with core web technologies.
-This app is built using HTML5, CSS3, and JavaScript, along with the Open-Meteo API to display live weather information.
+This web-app uses HTML5, CSS3, JavaScript, and the Open-Meteo API to display live weather information.

 📅 Project Log
-Day X - Project: Weather App (HTML, CSS, JavaScript) For today’s project, I created a weather app that lets users search for the current weather in any city, showing details like temperature, humidity, and wind speed.
+Day 1 - Project: Weather App (HTML, CSS, JavaScript) For today’s project, I created a weather app that lets users search for the current weather in any city, showing details like temperature, humidity, and wind speed.

 Project Overview